Camp Anderson (2) |

 A temporary CA Mountaineer encampment located on the Mad River three miles from town.

 Also called Camp at Liscombe's Hill.
 A log cabin post occupied by a small group of CA Volunteers.
-Located at the Bates Ranch, which became Scottsville after the Civil War, later merging with Blue Lake.
+Located below Liscom Hill at the Bates Ranch, which became Scottsville after the Civil War, later merging with Blue Lake.
+Site is on private property.

-A temporary garrison post replaced by Camp Gilmore (2).
+A temporary garrison post (July-October) replaced by Camp Gilmore (2).

 Camp Gilmore (2)